MyPureCloud/genesys-spark/packages/genesys-spark-components/src/components/beta/gux-day/readme.md

 ## Overview

 The gux-day component is how we render a day within an calendar.
-Custom-styled instances can be slotted in to exiting calendars by users of Spark, but it should not be used stand-alone.
+It should not be used stand-alone.

 ## Properties